hackclub/hackclub/workshops/that_was_easy/README.md

 </html>
 ```

-Similar to our HTML file in the Personal Website workshop, we have a bare template upon which we will build interactions for the user.
+Similar to our HTML file in the [Personal Website workshop](https://hackclub.com/workshops/personal_website), we have a bare template upon which we will build interactions for the user.
 As you can see, we've named this page "That Was Easy" using the title (`<title>`) tag.

-Go ahead an **Run** your repl; you should just see a blank page in the preview.
+Go ahead and **Run** your repl; you should just see a blank page in the preview.

 ### Adding `index.js` to the HTML File